 The top two scorers in National Hockey League history both had memorable nights on this date.
 Jan.
-27 was a very busy date in Montreal as well as in Toronto and Pittsburgh.
+27 was a very busy date in Montreal, Toronto, and Pittsburgh.
 Some of the biggest names in the history of the game left their mark on this date through the years.
+So, let’s fire up the THW time machine and relive all the best moments from this date.

 Howe & Gretzky, Always Connected